Skip to content Skip to sidebar Skip to footer

 When Lab Tests Are Needed

-For stubborn or severe cases, the vet might recommend tests like skin scraping, fungal checks, or bacterial cultures.
-These tests help find hidden infections, yeast, or parasites that could be making the hot spot worse.
+For stubborn or severe cases, the vet might recommend tests such as skin scrapings, fungal tests, or bacterial cultures.
+These tests help detect hidden infections, yeast, or parasites that could be worsening the hot spot.

 Why Self-Diagnosis Can Be Risky